FabrizioSandri/gsoc-2022-blog/_posts/2022-08-30-rcppdeepstate-beta-test-2.md

 The report comment has not been generated for MikeJaredS/hermiter
 ```

-By analyzing the logs, I discovered that the were not generated because of a
+By analyzing the logs, I discovered that the reports were not generated because
-missing library that is not installed and is not specified in the package's
+of a missing library that is not installed and is not specified in the package's
 prerequisites.
 According to the error message for the `hermiter` package, the
 missing library is `RcppParallel`:
 ```bash